Table of Contents

 TLS Configuration (Client)

 Chronicle .NET clients support TLS for secure communication with Chronicle Server.
-TLS is enabled by default and can be disabled only for development scenarios.
+TLS is enabled by default on the server, but can be disabled.

 For server-side TLS configuration, see TLS Configuration (Server).